We only use non-invasive, non-destructive leak detection technologies and equipment to pin-point the source of your leak.

 This technology is effective on any insulated shell and will find the smallest pinhole leaks within minutes, without inspecting every square centimetre of a liner or fibreglass shell.

 Once the leak is located, we’ll quote for the necessary patches or repairs to be undertaken.

-Any leaks in pipe-work through splits, cracks or joints will lose pressure quickly.
+Any leaks in pipe-work through splits, cracks or joins will lose pressure quickly.
 We pressure test each line separately until we have confirmed the line that is leaking.
 Further testing is then done to pin-point the exact location of the leak.

 Upon finding the exact leak location, we’ll quote for any excavation or other repair work that may be required.

 For leaks in underground pipe-work we use an electro-acoustic device to hear the leak.
-Water escaping from PVC pipe-work if pressurised with water and air will make a sound like boiling water when magnified.
+Water escaping from PVC pipe-work when pressurised with water and air will make a sound like boiling water when magnified.

 Leaks underground, under concrete or under paving are easily heard, with the leak location being accurately determined without unnecessary excavation.